The Public Trustee and the National Disability Insurance Scheme

 What services does the Public Trustee offer?

-The Public Trustee has been providing services to Queenslanders for over 100 years including free Will making, Enduring Powers of Attorney, Deceased Estate Administration and Financial Administration for adults with reduced capacity to make decisions.
+The Public Trustee has been providing services to Queenslanders for over 100 years including Will making, which the Public Trustee performs free of charge, Enduring Powers of Attorney, Deceased Estate Administration and Financial Administration for adults with reduced capacity to make decisions.
 We have extensive experience and expertise in acting as Administrator and Financial Attorney.

 What is the Public Trustee’s role in the NDIS Pathway?

-The Public Trustee will send a letter to our clients (or their family/carers/Guardian) advising when the NDIS is due to be rolled out in their region.
-The letter will advise if the Public Trustee considers that the client may be eligible for NDIS services.
+The Public Trustee will send a letter to our clients (or their assisting person – a family member, carer or guardian) advising when the NDIS is due to be rolled out in their region.
+The letter will advise if the Public Trustee considers, based on the NDIS criteria, that the client may be eligible for NDIS services.

-During the NDIS roll-out, it is up to the client (or their family/carers/Guardian) to make contact with the NDIS by telephoning 1800 800 110 to find out if they are eligible for the Scheme.
-To do this the client (or their family/carers/Guardian) need to make an Access Request over the telephone so the NDIS can make a decision on eligibility for the Scheme.
-As part of this process the NDIS will create an NDIS profile and provide a nine digit NDIS Reference Number.
-The NDIS will send an Access Request Form to clients (or their family/carers/Guardian) in the post for completion and return to the NDIS.
-In certain circumstances if there is a need for urgent assessment by the NDIS, the Access Request Form can be filled out over the telephone by the NDIS.
+During the NDIS roll-out, it is up to the client, or their assisting person – to make contact with the NDIA by telephoning 1800 800 110 to find out if the client is eligible for the Scheme.
+To do this, the client (or their assisting person) needs to make an Access Request over the telephone so the NDIA can make a decision on eligibility for the Scheme.
+As part of this process the NDIA will create an NDIS profile and provide a nine digit NDIS Reference Number.
+The NDIA will send an Access Request Form to clients (or their assisting person) in the post for completion and return to the NDIA.

-If the NDIS decides that the client is eligible for the NDIS, a NDIS Planning Meeting will be arranged so the NDIS Plan can be developed.
-The initial plan will be reviewed within the first 12 months.
-Any future plan will be reviewed periodically unless there are any changes to the client’s personal circumstances which may warrant a plan review.
+If the NDIA decides that the client is eligible for the NDIS, a NDIS Planning Meeting will be arranged so the NDIS Plan can be developed.

-Prior to the NDIS Planning Meeting, the client (or their family/carers/Guardian) should contact the Public Trustee to advise us of their meeting date with the NDIS.
+Prior to the NDIS Planning Meeting, the client (or their assisting person) should contact the Public Trustee to advise us of their meeting date with the NDIS.

-The Public Trustee will send the client (or their family/carers/Guardian) a copy of the client’s budget and account statements prior to the NDIS Planning meeting.
+The Public Trustee will send the client (or their assisting person) a copy of the client’s current budget and account statements for the client’s funds that are managed by the Public Trustee prior to the NDIS Planning meeting.
+This information will assist the meeting attendees to determine how the available NDIS supports will work with the client’s existing financial position.

-The Support Coordinator should contact the Public Trustee to ensure the client’s funds are sufficient and appropriate to support the NDIS Plan.
+The Support Coordinator, or if no coordinator is appointed, the client’s assisting person, should contact the Public Trustee to ensure the client’s funds are sufficient and appropriate to support the NDIS Plan.

 Will the Public Trustee help me develop my NDIS Plan?